 - A percentage breakdown of your resource group by resource type

-- A breakdown of resources in your group by region.
+- A breakdown of resources in your group by region

-- You can view details of the resources within a specific resource group by selecting the hamburger menu under the "Go to Resources" column on the Resources Group page.
+- You can view details of the resources within the resource group by selecting the icon under the "Go to Resources" column on the Resources Group page.

 Curate Resource Group

 Curate Resource Group, which, when added to a bot’s instruction set, assumes responsibility for maintaining the state of the resource group.

 - This action can be used only as a one-to-one relationship between a single Bot and a single resource group.

 - The Bot will automatically move resources in and out of the group as needed, based on the configured policy.